NgomsoGaya/the-gitflow-story/the-story.md

 <!-- Mthunzi line -->
 curios Elephant was in search of better water and grass.
 While staying out of dangers on the savannah.

+Once upon a time on the African savannah it was day break.
+And the rhino was running in the rain as if he was chasing rainbows and sunshines.